jonas-meyer/notes/README.md

 # Notes
-Notes is a cli tool that allows the user to create notes quickly using the command tool.
+Notes is a cli tool that allows the user to create notes quickly using the commandline.

 ## Installation
 1. Install Poetry to your system ([poetry docs](https://python-poetry.org/docs/))